Introduction to Lap-Band

 A: You may.
 It’s possible you may not get enough vitamins from three small meals a day.
 At your regular check-ups, your specialist will evaluate whether you are getting enough vitamin B12, folic acid, and iron.
 Your surgeon may advise you to take supplements.

-Q: What about other medication?
+Q: What about other medications?

 A: You should be able to take prescribed medication.
 You may need to use capsules or break big tablets in half or dissolve them in water so they do not get stuck in the stoma and make you sick.
 You should always ask the doctor who prescribes the drugs about this.
 Your surgeon may tell you to avoid taking aspirin or other non-steroidal anti-inflammatory pain relievers.
 That’s because they may irritate the stomach.
 The problems these drugs may cause could mean the band would need to be removed.